Home - Blog

 3. Extra holes

-excessive gaps might be a problem during the bare PCB manufacturing process.jpg
+excessive gaps might be a problem during the bare PCB manufacturing process

 Designing Bare Board PCB

-Using the right software matters a lot during bare PCB manufacturing process.jpg
+Using the right software matters a lot during bare PCB manufacturing process

 Material Selection in Bare PCB Manufacturing

 • FR-4 – FR-4 is a common material used in the manufacture of bare board PCBs.
-This material is made of a glass-reinforced epoxy laminate sheet.
-This material is water and flame resistant.
+It is made of a glass-reinforced epoxy laminate sheet and is water—and flame-resistant.

-• PTFE (Teflon) – this is a kind of plastic material that doesn’t provide any resistance.
-It is preferred based on its high speed.
+• PTFE (Teflon) is a plastic material that provides no resistance.
+It is preferred because of its high speed.

 • Metal – traditional materials such as copper, iron, and aluminIum still find their way in bare PCB manufacturing.
 They are preferred based on the fact that they provide excellent mechanical durability.

-Copper always find its way in bare PCB manufacturing.jpg
+Copper always find its way in bare PCB manufacturing

 Bare PCB Manufacturing Drilling